 Who Gets Cold Sores and Why

 More than half of us have been infected with the HSV-1 virus, usually from well-meaning kisses from relatives or romantic partners.
 So why do only an unlucky few get cold sores?
 The answer may be in your genes.
-A 2008 study identified six genes that many people who get cold sores share.
+One study identified six genes that many cold sore sufferers share.
 Three of those genes may relate to how HSV-1 reactivates itself, causing outbreaks.

 Stress Can Trigger a Cold Sore